 I know, you're thinking I've made a mistake and that this photo belongs in the set about Mussolini's Rome.
 But no, it's Western Australia's Parliament House, designed by E.H.
 Van Mens for the Public Works Department and completed in 1964.
 The late Richard Apperly describes it as a "classical breakfront arrangement, with monumental scale."
 No mention of Il Duce.

 See Apperly's useful but taxonomically obsessive Identifying Australian Architecture, 1994.

 The view from the Parliament grounds back down the axis we've been following.
-The brick structure is all that's left of a big building knocked down for the freeway.
+The brick gateway is all that's left of a building knocked down for the freeway.
 (We'll look at the relic in the next set.)
 The tower on the left is 1990's QV.1, a tower whose enigmatic name alludes to the Latin Quo vadis.
-It's an awfully good question in this context, but the building's mega-managers, CB Richard Ellis, aren't any help.
-Instead, they've paid good money for a shameless mantra: "Love where you work."
+The building's mega-managers, CB Richard Ellis, have paid good money for this shameless mantra: "Love where you work."
 The building's tenants, including Chevron and BP, can't possibly take that guff seriously.